filter query string parameter restricts the data returned

 - Filtering priority: Filtering occurs before any dimensions are aggregated, so that the returned metrics represent the total for only the relevant dimensions.

 In this syntax:

-- name — the name of the dimension to filter on.
+- name — the name of the dimension on which to filter.

 AD_CLIENT_IDwill filter on the ad client ID.